We spend a day in Galway City, Ireland, enjoying the relaxed ambience, having a Guinness or two, and wishing Scotland could be like this.

 O’Connor’s poses the question: what do you call an Irish-themed pub when it’s in Ireland?
 Answer: a pub.

-This one has had many famous visitors – though neither Art Garfunkel, Nancy Cartwright or even Ed Sheeran (‘Galway Girl’) were in the night we visited.
+This one has had many famous visitors – though neither Art Garfunkel, Nancy Cartwright or even Ed Sheeran (‘Galway Girl’) were guests the night we visited.

 All those quirky artefacts hanging low from the ceiling in an authentic way can give you a headache, especially if you’re tall, so after a quick look round I left the others and went off to ‘See the Sun go down on Galway Bay.’